-- 1. Write each paragraph/scene topic on the topic line (from Method A or B). - 2.
-Once you have all of your paragraph topics designed, fill in the lines beneath with notes to indicate what you want to include in each paragraph.
-You should do this sentence by sentence unless you have your teacher's permission to do it by listing several key points for each paragraph. - 3.
+- 1. Once you have all of your paragraph topics designed, fill in the lines beneath with notes to indicate what you want to include in each paragraph.
+You should do this sentence by sentence unless you have your teacher's permission to do it by listing several key points for each paragraph. - 2.
 If, while you are taking sentence notes, you think of more paragraph topics or see that a paragraph will need divided in two paragraphs, just mark this.
 Your outlining space is for you!
-You may add, subtract, or divide however you desire. - 4.
-You may write down too much information and omit some of it later when you are writing, if needed, but do not write down too little information. - 5.
-You may or may not use all of the sentence lines, according to the number of sentences assigned to you. - 6.
+You may add, subtract, or divide however you desire. - 3.
+You may write down too much information and omit some of it later when you are writing, if needed, but do not write down too little information. - 4.
+You may or may not use all of the sentence lines, according to the number of sentences assigned to you. - 5.
 Remember, you will not be writing a separate Opening or Closing Paragraph.
 Your outline will include all of your setting, as well as your closing--just weave all of this into your story like the model story did.